goneall/rvmeter-server/README.md

 ## Quick start

-Copy or move all directories in the folder to <C:\Users\Your User Name\Documents\Arduino\libraries>

-Build and Upload the sketch
+Build and Upload the sketch.
+Unless you enable debug, all of the dependencies should be included in the board drivers / included libraries.

 ## Hardware Design